The River Herring Network is a fairly new organization. See the History page for more details.

 The three main goals of the Network are to:

 1. -Facilitate communication among herring wardens, herring count volunteers, watershed organizations, and state and federal agencies.

 2. -Provide forums to hear and discuss management issues, research updates, and local projects from relevant local, state, and federal agencies and organizations.

 3. -Gather useful information from academic institutions, state and federal agencies and non-profits and distribute it to wardens and volunteers

 The ultimate goal is to do work that will increase the numbers of alewife and blueback herring in the waters of Massachusetts.
-As the organization grows, the mission, goals and activities may change.
+As the organization continues to grow, the mission, goals, and activities may change.
 We hope you will toss some of your ideas into the pond.